-An exploration of the personal relevance and conceptual bases of the phenomena of organizational psychology.
-Topics include socialization, motivation, group decisionmaking, inter-group relations, communication, leadership, personal growth, planned change, and organizational development.
+An exploration of the personal relevance and conceptual basis of the phenomena of organizational psychology.
+Topics include socialization, motivation, group decision-making, inter-group relations, communication, leader-ship, personal growth, planned change, and organizational development.
 An experienced-based approach to learning is utilized.
 Students, who are in or plan to enter industrial, educational and governmental work organizations will find the material relevant.
-Prerequisite: General Psychology.
+Prerequisite: PSY 1010.